- Actual Gross Weight:

 Value Added Tax (VAT)

 Assessed on the value added to goods and services.
-The value added tax is imposed throughout the European Community and European Free Trade Association (EFTA) countries and many other trading nations, but not the U.S.
+The value added tax is imposed throughout the European Community and European Free Trade Association (EFTA) countries/territories and many other trading nations, but not the U.S.

 Back to Top